MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

     Automatically craft items in your inventory or in a crafting table.

-    > **ℹ️ NOTE: You need to have [inventoryhandling](configuration.md#inventoryhandling) enabled in order for basic crafting in the inventory to work, in addition if you want to use a crafting table, you need to enable [terrainandmovements](configuration.md#terrainandmovements) in order for bot to be able to reach the crafting table.**
+    > **ℹ️ NOTE: You need to have [Inventory Handling](configuration.md#inventoryhandling) enabled in order for basic crafting in the inventory to work, in addition if you want to use a crafting table, you need to enable [Terrain And Movements](configuration.md#terrainandmovements) in order for bot to be able to reach the crafting table.**

 -   **Commands:**